while-true-do/ansible-role-srv_rsnapshot/README.md

 Advanced Example:
 rsnapshot is not designed to run multiple instance at the same time by using one config-file.
-Because of this its possible to set the `wtd_rsnapshot_config_multi_enabled` to `true` and configure multiple configurations of rsnapshot include systemd timers and services.
 Below you find a playbook with variable to get an illustration how the role works if you want to use multiple configurations.
 *NOTE:* Please only run this playbook in a test machine.
 Its for testing purpose.